ConstantinNicula/capuchin-comp/README.md

-# capuchin-interp
+# capuchin-comp

-Capuchin is a compiler for the Monkey programming language, written entirely in C. The implementation is based on Thorsten Ball's followup book ['Writing A Compiler In Go'](https://https://compilerbook.com/).
+Capuchin is a compiler for the Monkey programming language, written entirely in C. The implementation is based on Thorsten Ball's followup book ['Writing A Compiler In Go'](https://compilerbook.com/).

 The lexer and parser implementations have been reused from ['capuchin-interp'](https://github.com/ConstantinNicula/capuchin-interp).